AIDS Healthcare Foundation: Global

 In the early 2000s, AHF developed a program called Global Immunity, whose goal is to change the course of the HIV/AIDS epidemic by expanding access to treatment for those living with HIV across the globe.
 As of 2023, the organization operates clinics in 45 countries.

 In 2001, AHF became the first international organization to sponsor an HIV/AIDS clinic in South Africa.
 The clinic, Ithembalabantu (Zulu for "People's Hope"), was opened in Umlazi, Durban where 10% of the population was infected with HIV at the time.

 In 2002, AHF opened an HIV/AIDS clinic in Masaka, Uganda under the program Uganda Cares.
 In 2004, the organization developed an "HIV Medic Program" in Masaka, a task-shifting training program that was awarded a "Best Practice" designation by the World Health Organization (WHO).
 By 2022, Uganda Cares had tested over seven million Ugandans, started treatment for more than 112,000 Ugandans, and distributed over 45 million condoms.

 In 2004, AHF began working in India.
 Two years later, the Centre of Excellence ART clinic was opened by AHF India Cares in New Delhi, with AHF becoming the first provider to offer free anti-retroviral therapy (ART) in the area.

+In 2021, AHF delivered supplies to Haiti after the country's 7.2 magnitude earthquake.